rubbaduk/zoom-pad/README.md

 1. Launch zoom-pad
 2. Grant accessibility permissions when prompted (required for intercepting scroll events)
-3. Hold the Command key and scroll on your trackpad to zoom in/out
+3. Hold the Command key and scroll with mousewheel to zoom in/out
 4. The application runs in the background until terminated

 ## Configuration